-- Target: 27% reduction in water consumption (92 million litres/year). - Status Update: As of the end of our fiscal 2020 year, water use had increased since 2008.
-As of the end of our fiscal 2021 year, water consumption had dropped by 79% relative to our 2008 baseline.
-We owe this progress to the drop in facility usage during the lockdowns, and we realize that this does not represent a true drop in our facilities' water consumption under normal circumstances.
+- Target: 27% reduction in water consumption (92 million litres/year). - Status Update: As of the end of our fiscal 2019-2020 year, water use had increased since 2008.
+At of the end of our fiscal 2020-2020 and 2021-2022 years, water consumption had dropped by 79% relative to our 2008 baseline.
+This progress is related to the drop in facility usage during temporary COVID-19 lockdowns, and we realize that this does not represent a true drop in our facilities' water consumption under normal circumstances.
 We are continually looking for strategies to implement water conservation measures.